Manufacturer: Mad Catz

 Mad Catz has an interesting history with trying to revolutionize the PC scene with interesting new devices that are unique and not seen anywhere else.
 It started with the RAT series of mice that were modular and fully customizable to your hand.
 Later they released the Strike series keyboards that took that to a whole new level.

 With the RAT 9 that I owned, I liked it a lot, but there were a lot of mechanical issues for me and it failed twice.
-I skipped Mad Catz all together for a while until I saw this keyboard on sale.
+I skipped Mad Catz altogether for a while until I saw this keyboard on sale.
 The Strike 7 is the most expensive gaming keyboard ever made and I didn’t want to spend $300 on it.
 The Strike 5 takes some of those features and creates an interesting piece of hardware.
 The box is huge and stands out from all other flat keyboard boxes.
 When you open it up, it has some very ugly packaging with all the pieces in plastic bags and ugly pressed cardboard.

 Once you get everything out it seems overwhelming to put together, but in the end, it’s not really.
 There are about a half dozen pieces to screw together.
-You can put them in any order, but it’s recommended you put it together as instructed until you are familiar with the product.
+You can put them in any order, but it’s recommended you put them together as instructed until you are familiar with the product.
 The main keyboard piece attaches to a side piece that holds the num pad and arrow keys.
 There are three wrist rest pieces.
 One is taken straight from the RAT series mice which are the palm rest.
 With a scroll wheel and red button as well as adjustable height and length.
 It looks like an oversized RAT palm rest on the keyboard which was rather disappointing as I wanted to see something unique for this series of the keyboard.
 There’s a macro sidebar, but the most interesting thing is the top EYE unit.